DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

     - RAF
     - Navy
     - Military
+inset_text:
+    international-content:
+      text: If you’re a non-UK citizen without settled immigration status in the UK, you will not usually be eligible for a bursary or scholarship, unless you train to teach languages or physics. <a href="/non-uk-teachers/fees-and-funding-for-non-uk-trainees">Find out more about funding for non-UK citizens</a>.
+      color: grey
 ---

 ## Postgraduate bursaries and scholarships

+$international-content$

 Postgraduate teaching bursaries and scholarships are only available for the subjects listed below.
 You cannot receive both a teaching bursary and a scholarship.